ginnox/CanalNetworkDocs/updatenotesNov2021.md

 ## Under progress

+The following features comprise the wish list for the next scheduled update (Dec2021).
+Note this date is subject to change.
-Title blocks
+* Custom Title blocks

-Drawing styling
+* Drawing styling for colors and/ or layers organizatoin, and production quality drawing generation

-OPtimization tool for lining
+* Optimization entry for lining cost function

+* and more...